tiagofsanchez/reactnd-project-flashcard/questions.md

 NEWDECK:

-- Submit button should be "CREATE NEW DECK"
+- Submit button should be "CREATE NEW DECK" [DONE]
-- Route the user to the NEW DECK VIEW
+- Route the user to the NEW DECK VIEW [DONE]

 NOTIFICATIONS:

 - Logic for notification has been implemented.
 Notifications are generated at a specific time if the user hasn't completed at least one quiz for that day.
 - delete deck is not working properly